Model house with coins stacked up in front

 What does this all mean for me as a residential customer?

-If you are on a standard, flat rate electricity tariff now, you may soon be required to move to one of the new types of electricity tariffs by your retailer.
-This applies to your primary tariff only – all homes have a primary tariff, which is the main tariff used for most of your light and power circuits.
+Any such tariff change, if it happens, would generally apply to your primary tariff only – all homes have a primary tariff, which is the main tariff used for most of your light and power circuits.

 If you have a secondary tariff (the tariff that may have things like hot water systems and pool pumps connected) you should be able to keep this tariff when moving to a new primary tariff (but check with your electricity retailer if they offer a secondary tariff with your primary tariff).